-Data Type Explanation "LIST(e)" on page 2-20 Stores a sequentially ordered collection of elements, all of the same data type, e ; allows duplicate values lld_locator Stores a large object identifier lld_lob_data Stores the location of a smart large object and specifies whether the object contains binary or character data "LVARCHAR(m)" on page 2-22 Stores variable-length strings of up to 32,739 bytes "MULTISET(e)" on page 2-23 Stores a non-ordered collection of values, with elements all of the same data type, e ; allows duplicate values. node Stores a combination of integers and decimal points that represents hierarchical relationships, of variable length up to 256 characters "OPAQUE" on page 2-25 Stores a user-defined data type whose internal structure is inaccessible to the database server "ROW, Named" on page 2-25 Stores a named ROW type "ROW, Unnamed" on page 2-26 Stores an unnamed ROW type "SET(e)" on page 2-30 Stores a non-ordered collection of elements, all of the same data type, e ; does not allow duplicate values ST_LineString Stores a one-dimensional object as a sequence of points defining a linear interpolated path ST_MultiLineString Stores a collection of ST_LineString data types ST_MultiPoint Stores a collection of ST_Point data types ST_MultiPolygon Stores a collection of ST_Polygon data types ST_Point Stores a zero-dimensional geometry that occupies a single location in coordinate space ST_Polygon Stores a two-dimensional surface stored as a sequence of points defining its exterior bounding ring and 0 or more interior rings TimeSeries Stores a collection of row subtypes
+Data type Explanation binaryvar Stores binary-encoded strings with a maximum length of 255 bytes "BOOLEAN data type" on page 2-8 Stores Boolean values true and false "CLOB data type" on page 2-11 Stores text data in random-access chunks "DISTINCT data types" on page 2-17 Stores data in a user-defined type that has the same format as a source type on which it is based, but its casts and functions can differ from those on the source type Calendar Stores a calendar for a TimeSeries data type CalendarPattern Stores the structure of the calendar pattern for a Calendar data type "IDSSECURITYLABEL data type" on page 2-18 Stores LBAC security label objects.
+"LIST(e) data type" on page 2-22 Stores a sequentially ordered collection of elements, all of the same data type, e ; allows duplicate values lld_locator Stores a large object identifier lld_lob_data Stores the location of a smart large object and specifies whether the object contains binary or character data "LVARCHAR(m) data type" on page 2-23 Stores variable-length strings of up to 32,739 bytes "MULTISET(e) data type" on page 2-24 Stores a non-ordered collection of values, with elements all of the same data type, e ; allows duplicate values. node Stores a combination of integers and decimal points that represents hierarchical relationships, of variable length up to 256 characters "OPAQUE data types" on page 2-26 Stores a user-defined data type whose internal structure is inaccessible to the database server "ROW data type, Named" on page 2-27 Stores a named ROW type "ROW data type, Unnamed" on page 2-28 Stores an unnamed ROW type "SET(e) data type" on page 2-31 Stores a non-ordered collection of elements, all of the same data type, e ; does not allow duplicate values ST_LineString Stores a one-dimensional object as a sequence of points defining a linear interpolated path ST_MultiLineString Stores a collection of ST_LineString data types ST_MultiPoint Stores a collection of ST_Point data types ST_MultiPolygon Stores a collection of ST_Polygon data types ST_Point Stores a zero-dimensional geometry that occupies a single location in coordinate space ST_Polygon Stores a two-dimensional surface stored as a sequence of points defining its exterior bounding ring and 0 or more interior rings TimeSeries Stores a collection of row subtypes